 After changing the debug logging level "HP Toptools Services" must be restarted before the new logging setting will take effect.
 If an error occurs, the toptools server bridge appends error messages into a file called ttbrgerr.log regardless of the registry settings.

-6.6.6 Log Files on OpenView NNM Server
+6.6.6 Log Files on the openview nnm server

 The log files are listed in Table 8.